 In 2003, the District increased the size of the wetlands at Rumsey Station for use as a mitigation bank.
 A policy was developed governing the sale of credits in the bank.
 Monitoring of the wetland will continue for at least the next three years.
 In 2008, land was purchased west of Rumsey Station to expand the wetland bank.
-In 2010, the District acquired additional land adjacent to UNO's

-Allwine Prairie along Glacier Creek for a wetland and stream mitigation site.
+In 2010, the District acquired additional land adjacent to UNO's Allwine Prairie along Glacier Creek for a wetland and stream mitigation site.
 Other wetland mitigation sites being developed in 2012 are in the Silver Creek and Pigeon-Jones Watersheds.

-The District plans to begin the Glacier Creek project in 2021, and additional wetland sites will be evaluated and developed in the future.
+The District is in process of beginning construction for the Glacier Creek project, and additional wetland sites will be evaluated and developed in the future including the potential to develop an in lieu fee program as an alternate to the current wetland and stream mitigation banking program.

-39. Conservation Easement Program
+45. Conservation Easement Program